Happy married couple consulting with male broker.

 Find out more

 A homeowner may need to move to a different place for work or personal reasons, but might want to retain ownership of their current home.
 They may love the area and plan on moving back in the future.
-Renting out the property through a Consumer Buy to Let mortgage allows them to cover mortgage payments and generate rental income while living elsewhere.
+Renting out the property allows them to cover mortgage payments and generate rental income while living elsewhere.

 When a homeowner decides to downsize or upsize to a different property due to a change in family size or financial situation, they could choose to keep their existing property as a rental.
 This scenario often occurs when the owner believes the property may increase in value or wants to generate rental income.

 Due to a sluggish property market or unfavourable economic conditions, the owner may struggle to sell their home at the desired price.
-A Consumer Buy to Let mortgage allows them to let the property until the market conditions improve, providing a temporary solution to avoid financial loss.
+Renting out the property may enable them to avoid financial loss.

 Find out how a bridging loan could support your clients in a range of different scenarios in our blog.

 An elderly homeowner may be looking to move to an assisted living facility or move in with family, but they may not want to sell their home.
 They may wish to pass it on to family as part of an inheritance, or they may simply be waiting on a better time to sell.
-Renting out the property through a Consumer Buy to Let mortgage can provide additional income to cover care costs or supplement their retirement funds.
+Renting out the property can provide additional income to cover care costs or supplement their retirement funds.

-In all these scenarios, the property owner hasn’t initially purchased the property to rent it out for business purposes, but has become a landlord due to circumstances that make letting the property a sensible or necessary choice.
+In all these examples, the property owner hasn’t initially purchased the property to rent it out for business purposes but has become a landlord due to circumstances that make letting the property a sensible or necessary choice.

 What restrictions and issues should you ensure your client is aware of?